marshl/foodbox/README.md

 - Download `wordnet` under `Copora` and `punkt` under `Models`

 ### Operation
-foodbox.py takes a list of forbidden characters as the first comand line argument and replaces from stdin any words that have a characters specified in the forbidden characters list and with a synonym that doesn't use that character.
+foodbox.py takes a list of forbidden characters as the first command line argument and replaces from stdin any words that have a characters specified in the forbidden characters list and with a synonym that doesn't use that character.